TaranYourAss/GraphQL-Tester/README.md

 Queries designed to overload the GraphQL engine with excessive directives may lead to a denial-of-service of the entire GraphQL engine, as well as resource exhaustion where a significant amount of computational resources are used to parse and validate the non-existent directives, which can result in memory exhaustion or CPU spikes.

-If a GraphQL engine does not either:
+If the GraphQL endpoint does not either:
 - limit directives
 - filter on requests with excessive body-size
 - utilize execution timeouts